 - Luggage storage space

-Guests can enjoy a continental breakfast in the morning before exploring all that Copper Canyon offers.
-If you’re looking for a central place to stay, then this is the place.
+Guests can enjoy a continental breakfast in the morning before exploring Copper Canyon.
+If you’re looking for a central place to stay, this is the place.